Rowland Theater: Façade

-Lobby and Foyer
+Lobby and foyer

-The lobby of the Rowland theater houses the current box office and concessions, as well as the original box office, now used for minor storage.
-It features plate marble on the lower half of the walls, and murals depicting both Native American and local historical scenes on the upper halves.
+The outer lobby of the Rowland theater features plate marble on the lower half of the walls, and murals depicting both Native American and local historical scenes on the upper halves.
 Lighting is provided by two large hanging fixtures.

-The foyer is large, expansive, and lavishly decorated.
+The inner foyer is large, expansive, and lavishly decorated.
 It features a stained glass skylight, crimson red carpet, marble plate lower walls and ornate cloth hangings on the upper walls.
 Two staircases, one on each side wall, lead upstairs, converging at the entrances of the main office and board room, and ending in a ramp up to the balcony.
 The restrooms are also located here, as well as storage for some concession supplies.

-Main Hall
+Main hall

 The main hall of the Rowland theater houses the majority of seating available.
-Approximately 1000 seats, as well as handicap-accessible areas, adorn the main floor up to the edge of the orchestra pit.
+Approximately 400 seats, as well as handicap-accessible areas, adorn the main floor up to the edge of the orchestra pit.
 The ceiling is vaulted where it meets with the steel support structure (a successful attempt to blend form and function, adding to the appealing look of the building), and once contained various ornate murals, which have since been mostly covered by white paint during restoration.
 Some original parts of the mural, as well as examples of restoration efforts conducted in 1930, have been left exposed.

 The frame of the stage is ornately decorated, and once featured similar murals to the ceiling (some examples are left exposed here as well).
 Still visible are original, hand-carved wood accents over the doors leading up to the stage's side areas.

 Balcony

-Only 18 and older unless with an adult.
-Decent love cushion seats.
+Only 18 and older allowed in the balcony due to insurance policy.

-Stage and Screen
+Stage and screen

 The stage in the theater is fifty feet in width, thirty-four feet deep, and has approximately 50 feet of vertical space, with eleven dressing rooms in the basement below.
 The front curtains are motor driven, and three additional layers of curtains run to the back wall of the stage, giving it multiple depth options for stage productions.

 The screen is the largest movie screen in central Pennsylvania, measuring 29 feet wide and 15 feet tall.
 It can be converted to handle both Flat and Scope aspect films.
 It is suspended from the stage ceiling, and can be raised and lowered via a pulley system located offstage to allow for quick transition between motion picture and stage events.

-Projection and Sound Systems
+Projection and sound systems

-The Rowland Theater uses a three-tier platter system coupled with a 35mm projector.
-The projector itself supports both Flat and Scope aspect films via interchangeable lenses.
+The Rowland Theater updated its projection system to digital in October 2013.
+The projector itself supports both Flat and Scope aspect films.

-Sound is provided by a Dolby SR Processor.
+Sound is provided by a Dolby Processor.
 Speakers are located on stage behind the screen (center, left and right channels), in the Orchestra Pit (subwoofer), and along the sides of the theater walls (surround channels) on both the ground floor and balcony.